knees4bees/whats-cookin/README.md

 Upon launching the app, the landing page will display the app's ~interactive~ logo and app title that doubles as a home button.
 On page load, a random user is generated, complete with their own pantry of available ingredients.
 The landing page will display a greeting to that user, accompanied by an icon that leads to that user's pantry, where those ingredients can be found.
 Below, the navigation bar gives the user further navigation options:

  * `My Favorites`
-    This link displays a list of the user's favorite recipes (no user has favorite recipes on page load, but they can be added at any time)
+    This link displays a list of the user's favorite recipes (no user has favorite recipes on page load, but they can be added at any time).
  * `All Recipes`
     This link displays a list of all the recipes that the app has to offer (50 in total).
  * `This Week`
-    This link displays a list of recipes that the user has chosen to cook that week (no user has weekly recipes on page load, but they can be added at any time)
+    This link displays a list of recipes that the user has chosen to cook that week (no user has weekly recipes on page load, but they can be added at any time).

 The landing page also offers the user a search bar and a multi-choice list of categories to filter through all the app's recipes.
 These filtering options can be used separately or in tandem, and the user can select multiple categories by holding down the `command` button.